 Analyzing JD.com's Unusual Options Activity

-Shares of JD.com (NASDAQ:JD) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $70.32.
+JD.com (NASDAQ:JD) shares experienced unusual options activity on Friday.
+The stock price moved up to $73.52 following the option alert.

 - Sentiment: BEARISH